 CHEM 322.
 Biological Chemistry II.

-A one- or two-semester thesis, Biological Chemistry 457 and/or Biological Chemistry 458, is also required, with the thesis advisor being a faculty member in either chemistry or biology.
+A one- or two-semester thesis is also required, with the thesis advisor being a faculty member in either chemistry or biology.

 Choose at least two, one of which must come from biology.
 It is strongly recommended that students considering graduate programs in biochemistry, biophysics, or related disciplines select a chemistry elective.

 BIO 331.
 Molecular Biology (cannot serve as both an elective and as a required course).